Is Social Commerce a Leading Payment Trend? 5 Ways To Adapt Strategy

 2. Encourage UGC

-As part of your social commerce strategy, you should encourage your customers to give feedback about your products or services through user-generated content (UGC).
-UGC are the images, videos, audio, testimonials, and captions posted by users—in this case, your customers—on social media.
+As part of your social commerce strategy, you should encourage customers to provide feedback through user-generated content (UGC).
+User-generated content is defined as images, videos, audio, testimonials, and captions posted by users about your brand on social media.

 Allowing real-life customers to promote your products or services is a great way to establish your brand's trustworthiness and persuade customers to make a purchase.